-For company events such as an incentive trip, a host of imaginative themed evening entertainments can be organised such as a casino night, masked ball or jazz concert on the lawn.
-With nearby woodland trails and extensive open spaces, the hotel can organise a wide range of motorised and sports activities as part of a corporate incentive including off-road racing, laser shooting, assault course contests and team building exercises.
-For golfers, Ashdown Park boasts a challenging par 3, 18 hole course, driving range and putting green.
+For company events such as an incentive trip, a host of imaginative themed evening entertainments can be organised such as a casino night, masked ball or outdoor concert.
+With nearby woodland trails and extensive open spaces, the hotel can also organise a range of sporting activities.
+These include off-road racing, laser shooting, assault course contests and team building exercises.
+For golfers, Ashdown Park boasts a challenging par 3, 18 hole course, a driving range and a putting green.

 Weddings at Ashdown Park are no less than spectacular.
-Civil ceremonies and receptions can be held in the Lady Brassey room or in the summer, outdoor weddings can take place in the Summerhouse.
-The manicured lawns and surrounding woodland create an idyllic backdrop for wedding photography and the magnificent converted chapel is arguably one of the most unique wedding venues in the country.
-Complete with the original organ, wedding bells and a vaulted timber ceiling, this is a truly spectacular location for a wedding in the English countryside.
+Civil ceremonies can be held in the Lady Brassey room or in the summer, outdoor weddings take place in the Summerhouse.
+The manicured lawns and surrounding woodland also create an idyllic backdrop for wedding photography.
+In addition, the magnificent converted chapel is arguably one of the most unique wedding venues in the country.
+Complete with the original organ and a vaulted ceiling, this is a spectacular location for a wedding in the English countryside.

 Ashdown Park was once part of the large area of the Ashdown Forest enclosed under the decree of 1693 and over the following century passed through the hands of several land speculators.
 The first mansion house known here was built by either Thomas Bradford, who had Ashdown Park in 1815, or by Rear Admiral The Honourable Jacob Henniker who owned and occupied Ashdown Park from 1822.
 At the time the Estate comprised 3563 acres and included Pippingford Park, Old Lodge and the Army training grounds.